aditya-verp/AutomatComposeDeploy/README.md

     # Setup the .env for the necessary respected repository that used by docker-compose (Optional)
     ```

-4. **Configure Docker Compose**: In the Docker Compose file of each repository, specify the full path to the `autodeploy` directory in the volumes section to avoid conflicts.
-This ensures the script has the necessary access to manage Docker services.
+4. **Configure Docker Compose**: In the Docker Compose file specify the full path to the `autodeploy` directory of the **Host** .
+In which the cloned repository is there for autodeploy .
+It Mounted as volumes section to avoid conflicts.

     ```yaml
     services: